Prentiss County, Mississippi

 Prentiss County is a county located in the U.S. state of Mississippi.
 As of the 2020 census, the population was 25,008.
 Its county seat is Booneville.
 The county is named for Seargent Smith Prentiss, a noted speaker and US Congressman from Natchez.
-(Seargent was his first name, not a military title.)

 Geography

 According to the U.S. Census Bureau, the county has a total area of 418 sqmi, of which 415 sqmi is land and 3.2 sqmi (0.8%) is water.